Brian Buchanan (politician)

-Brian Buchanan is an American politician and businessman serving as a member of the Indiana Senate from the 7th district.
-He assumed office on February 12, 2018.
+Brian Buchanan is an American politician.
+A Republican, he has been representing District 7 in the Indiana Senate since assuming office on February 12, 2018.

 Early life and education

 Buchanan was born and raised in Evansville, Indiana.
 He earned a Bachelor of Arts degree in agricultural education from Purdue University.

 Career

 Prior to entering politics, Buchanan worked as the executive director of the Indiana Future Farmers of America Foundation.
-He is also the owner and sales manager of Buchanan Hauling and Rigging.
+He is also a sales manager at Buchanan Hauling and Rigging.
 Buchanan assumed office as a member of the Indiana Senate on February 12, 2018.
 He also serves as ranking member of the Senate Tax and Fiscal Policy Committee.